databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. Each dataset can be associated with a publication based on the data collected and we connect to external services for providing access to those publications through Digital Object Identifiers (DOIs)

-2 - The data producer provides the data in formats recommended by the data repository.
+2 - The data producer provides the data in formats recommended by the data repository
 ======================================================================================

 The minimum required Statement of Compliance is: 3.
 In progress: We are in the implementation phase.